huytrinhx/Reinforcement-Learning/Report.md

 ### Future Ideas

-There are 3 main ideas (coming from very recent researches) that the author would like to try to improve the agent performance:
+There are 3 main ideas (coming from recent researches) that the author would like to try to improve the agent performance:

 -  Distributed Distributional Deterministic Policy Gradients (D4PG): we will modify the DDPG algorithm in 4 places.
 First, we will include a distributional critic update.
-In this enhancement, we'll introduce a random variable Z so that the update to critic will take a form of a distribution instead of a single target.
+In this enhancement, we'll introduce a random variable Z so that the update to critic will take a form of a distribution of expectations instead of a single target.
 Second, we will use distributed parallel actors, which is similar to the implementation of this project.
 Third, we'll utilize N-step returns in estimating the TD error.
 N is also generated randomly to create a distribution of expectations as part of the first modification.
 Lastly, we'll factor in prioritization of experience replay, where a priority p is assigned to each experience based on reward so that higher reward experiences can be sampled more often. (https://openreview.net/pdf?id=SyZipzbCb)

-- Generalalized Advantage Estimation: the idea is to create a duelling Q-networks during the training.
-The architecture is similar to the version implemented in this project.
-However, the difference is this duelling network contains an advantage function that calculates the advantage that each actions would make.
-This value is then combined with the predicted state values to arrive at the final state-action values. (https://arxiv.org/abs/1511.06581)
+- Trust Region Policy Optimization (TRPO): Extending from basic policy gradient methods, we will introduce a surrogate objective function for optimization step during the policy update.
+First, iteratively, we collect a set of state-action pairs along with Monte Carlo estimates of their Q-values.
+Then we average those samples to construct the estimated surrogate objective with the constraint with the constraint on the size of the policy update. (https://arxiv.org/pdf/1502.05477.pdf)

-- Trust Region Policy Otimization (TRPO): the idea is to use pixels of the picture as the input layer for the networks instead of the state representation.
-Because of dealing with pictures, our model architecture and pipeline have to adjusted to include image preprocessing steps and convolution layers instead of linear layers.
+- Proximal Policy Optimization (PPO): Extending the TRPO methods, the idea is to introduced the clipping of probability ratios during the optimization of the surrogate objective function.
+The algorithm alternate between sampling data from the policy and performing several epochs of optimizations.(https://arxiv.org/pdf/1707.06347.pdf)